-By integrating product lifecycle management (PLM) into your work processes, you and the rest of your organization gain control over every phase of your product life cycle.
-A PLM system fulfills two important functions, on the one hand, it collects all information about a product and on the other, it acts as a communication system between marketing, engineering, production, and support.
+By integrating Product Lifecycle Management into your work processes, you and the rest of your organization gain control over every phase of your product life cycle.
+A PLM system fulfills two critical functions, on the one hand, it collects all product information; on the other, it acts as a communication system between marketing, engineering, production, and support.

-When you successfully implement your PLM system, and equip your organization with the right knowledge and resources, you will achieve better results, increase customer satisfaction and waste less time.
-Companies that implemented product lifecycle management do reap the benefits.
-An Autodesk study shows that successful PLM integration makes companies more profitable, more efficient, and more innovative.
+When you successfully implement your Product Lifecycle Management system and equip your organization with the proper knowledge and resources, you will achieve better results, increase customer satisfaction and waste less time.
+Companies that implement product lifecycle management do reap the benefits.
+An Autodesk study shows successful PLM integration makes companies more profitable, efficient, and innovative.

-Organizations that use a PLM system generate on average 10% more sales and 7% fewer costs than other mechanical engineering companies.
+On average, organizations that use a PLM system generate 10% more sales and 7% fewer costs than other mechanical engineering companies.
 They also lose 7% less time on data management, which gives them more time for innovation.

 PIM vs PLM

-A solution that is often included in the comparison is a Product Information Management (PIM) system.
-Yet there are a number of main differences between a PLM and PIM system.
-Where a PLM system focuses on the product life cycle and development of a product, a PIM system goes deeper into the product level, the current product information, and the provision of this information to the customer.
+A solution often included in the comparison is a Product Information Management (PIM) system.
+Yet there are several main differences between the two systems.
+Where a Product Lifecycle Management system focuses on the product life cycle and development, a PIM system goes deeper into the product level, the current product information, and the provision of this information to the customer.